Phone numbers

 • Medical conditions

-The specific ways that sex and love addiction can affect your life will vary depending upon a variety of personal factors, but the following are among the more common types of damage that this compulsive behaviour can inflict:
+The specific ways that sex and love addiction can affect your life depends on a variety of personal factors.
+The following are among the more common types of damage that this compulsive behaviour can inflict:

 • Strained or ruined friendships